codatio/codat-docs/docs/integrations/accounting/quickbooksonline/qbo-app-assessment-questionnaire.md

 All apps that intend to access QuickBooks Online production data must fill in a questionnaire as part of Intuit's app assessment process.
 Many of its questions require you to provide information about your organization and your app's use case.

-However, some questions relate to Codat's integration with QuckBooks Online.
+However, some questions relate to Codat's integration with QuickBooks Online.
 We have provided guideline responses for such questions below.
 They are highlighted in **bold**.

 ## Questionnaire